Breast screening register

 Your details should already be on the register if you’re a woman between 50 and 69.

-BreastCheck has a register of women eligible for screening.
-This information is given to us by the Department of Social Protection, General Medical Services and private health insurance providers.
+This information is given to us by the Department of Social Protection.

-If your name isn’t on the register, you can use this service to join the register.
+If your name isn’t on the register, use this service to join the register.
 It usually takes about 5 minutes.

 Your personal information

-We need to collect and store some of your personal information to help deliver our programme.
+We need to collect and store some of your personal information to offer you screening.
 This information includes your:

 - phone number